 - Property tax on vehicles and real estate you own.

-- Tax on any tax liable income earned prior to registering but after arriving in Georgia – typically 20% on gross income.
+- Tax on any tax liable income earned prior to registering but after arriving in Georgia (occasionally also on income earned prior to arriving if you are a tax resident of Georgia for the whole year) – typically 20% on gross income.
 This will be filed and paid as part of your annual tax return by March 31st of the following year.
-This can get very complicated, so it’s best to discuss your prior earnings since first arriving in Georgia, with a tax adviser to assess which will be liable and which will not.
+This can get very complicated, so it’s best to discuss your prior earnings since first arriving in Georgia with a tax adviser to assess which will be liable for taxation and which will not.

 - Any other tax liable personal income not already declared through the business.

-You do not pay additional personal income tax in Georgia on income where you already paid the 1% tax.
+You do not pay additional personal income tax in Georgia on income for which you already paid the 1% tax.

 Some more resources on understanding foreign income in Georgia: